spsforks/google-sanitizers-wiki/AddressSanitizerUseAfterScope.md

 }
 ```

-[AddressSanitizer](AddressSanitizer) currently does not enable detection of these bugs by default.
 This check is enabled by default in [AddressSanitizer](AddressSanitizer).
 It can be disabled with the clang flag -fno-sanitize-address-use-after-scope.

 # Algorithm